xuhangc/xuhangc/README.md

 ### Hi there, I'm [Xuhang Chen][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Developer, and Teacher!
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a [HZU Course][website]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with others
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love Steam

 ### Connect with me: